Prominent investigative journalist detained in Russia

-MOSCOW (AP) — A prominent Russian investigative journalist has been charged with drug dealing after four grams of a synthetic drug called mephedrone were found in his backpack, Moscow police said Friday.
+MOSCOW (AP) — A prominent Russian investigative journalist has been charged with drug dealing after four grams of the synthetic stimulant mephedrone were found in his backpack, Moscow police said Friday.

 Ivan Golunov, who works for the independent website Meduza, was stopped by police in central Moscow on Thursday afternoon.
 Police also said that more drugs were found at his home.